d4l-w4r/ml-android-challenge/README.md

 All commits made before 19.04.2017, 16:00 will be accepted as part of your solution.

-## Libraries/Technologies you should be using
+## Libraries/Technologies we want you to use
 * Android Databinding
 * MVVM Architecture (Model-View-ViewModel)
 * RxJava